bmannakee/caller_paper/paper.md

 # Results

 ## Sensitivity and specificity in simulated data
+We can look at interactions now that we have settled on an experimental design.

 1. Brief description of simulations, see methods
 2. Words about the figure
     - What is the linear regime in the Mutect ROC curves about?